 On this page, I’m going to set the record straight so that you have a clear picture of how they are different and what their intended use is.
 And I’ll also address one of the most common questions: Can you take pre workout and BCAA at the same time?

 What Is BCAA?

-BCAAs (branched chain amino acids) are a set of 3 essential amino acids called leucine, isoleucine, and valine.
-(1) The reason they are essential is that the body cannot produce them which means they have to be sourced from food in your diet or through BCAA supplements.
+BCAA (branched-chain amino acids) is a set of 3 essential amino acids called leucine, isoleucine, and valine (1).
+They are essential because the body cannot produce them, which means they have to be sourced from food in your diet or through BCAA supplements.

 While you mainly find men using BCAA for its muscle building benefits, women can also get beneficial health results from both reduced recovery times and body fat reduction.
 (2)

 Here is a quick list of the main benefits:

 - Faster Muscle Recovery Times After Training

 - Increased Lean Muscle Mass Production